Is Windows Defender Good Enough in 2024? Full Guide

 avira.com

 Avira Free Security for Windows provides strong anti-malware scanning and tons of high-quality extra features inside its free version — it’s one of the best free Windows antiviruses on the market.
-Its cloud-based malware scanner performed really well during my tests, detecting 100% of the malware sample files on my device — far better than Windows Defender.
+Its cloud-based malware scanner performed really well during my tests, detecting 100% of the malware sample files on my device — and, unlike Defender, the offline detection rate is only slightly lower.

-Avira’s free antivirus includes features that Windows’s antivirus doesn’t provide, such as:
+Avira’s free antivirus includes features that Windows’s free antivirus doesn’t provide, such as:

 • Safe Shopping browser extension.